-Prior to joining a panel, all new members attend induction and training sessions covering procedures and frameworks that support the delivery of Design Review.
-This includes observation of Design Review sessions in progress.
+Prior to joining a panel, all new members attend induction and training sessions covering procedures and frameworks that support the delivery of State Design Review.
 Additional training sessions, addressing specific topics, are provided where necessary.

 All panel members and professional staff must have an understanding of local planning issues and priorities, commercial viability and government policy.